urban-wombat/flattables/README.md

 	* `complex` (not supported by gotables)
 	* `rune` (doesn't seem to be supported by `FlatBuffers`, perhaps because its size varies)

-	If you just want to get started and not deal with creating your own `gotables` schema, just copy and paste the tables below into `tables.got` and proceed to the next step.
+	If you just want to get started and not deal with creating your own `gotables` schema right now, just copy and paste the tables below into `tables.got` and proceed to the next step.
 You can go back later and whip up data that looks like your own.